bxbrenden/four-equations-puzzle/README.md

-# "Four Equations" Puzzle and Solution
+# Brute-forcing a Museum's Math Puzzle with Python

 ## TL;DR
 A children's puzzle embarrassingly stumped me, so I brute-forced it with a Python program.